plutoniumm/plasma/readme.md

 <h1>plasma</h1>
 </div>

-Idk i was kinda having problems with writing circuits again and again for torch
+Idk i was kinda having problems with writing circuits again and again for torch.
+Note that this is not the rewriting of anything anywhere and is merely a wrapper.
+I am wholely bound by Qiskit for the actual bottleneck in speed.

+**This for better DX and not more speed**